0lucasmoura/postgres_data_modeling/README.md

 FROM   songplays
 GROUP  BY level;
 ```
+This gives good strategic data to estimate the company expense!
+The result:

+[QUERY 1]

 ---

-#2 gender proportion of users and their levels
+#2 What is the gender proportion of users and their levels?
 ```sql
 SELECT Count(gender),
        Trunc(Count(gender) * 100.0 / Sum(Count(*)) OVER(), 3) AS percentage,